Solonarv/custom_hero_dota/docs/heroes/High Mage.md

 | Arcane Mark | 2.5 seconds        | 0 seconds |
 | Augment     | 0.5 seconds        | 0 seconds |

-A level 25 Tempo with Octarine Core (which is not a difficult item to acquire if you've made it to level 25) is thus *utterly terrifying*.
+A level 25 Lor'ethel with Octarine Core (which is not a difficult item to acquire if you've made it to level 25) is thus *utterly terrifying*.

 However, let's look at the mana expenditure.